mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing-tools-windows.md

 1. In the left-hand sidebar, expand the *Online* section, then select the *Visual Studio Gallery* entry...
 ![Extensions and Updates]({{ site.baseurl }}/images/installing-tools-windows-01.png)
 1. In the *Search* field, search for *rhino*.
 This filters the gallery list below.
-1. Find *RhinoCommon templates for v5* and select it.
+1. Find *RhinoCommon templates* and select it.
 1. Click the *Download* button.
 The extension installation should begin.
 1. You must *Accept* the license agreement by clicking on the *Install* button.
 1. If the installation is successful, you will be redirected to the RhinoCommon website and the extension should appear in your list of *Installed* extensions.